 What is HCL?
 How Does it Work?
 What are the Benefits?

-Neuroendocrine Regulation is essentially the regulation (production, suppression, secretion of bodily hormones) and the ones that are particularly of interest in relation to HCL (these hormones are directly linked to the circadian rhythm and well-being) are:
+Neuroendocrine Regulation is essentially the regulation (production, suppression, secretion of bodily hormones) and the ones that are particularly of interest concerning HCL (these hormones are directly linked to the circadian rhythm and well-being) are:

 - Cortisol- known as the stress hormone released by the adrenal glands.
 This is important for helping your body deal with stressful situations.
 This hormone plays a vital part in the natural circadian rhythm as it can help control blood sugar levels, regulate metabolism, reduce inflammation, and assist with memory formation.